 1/2 OF ALL TEAMS IN MICHIGAN BUSINESS CHALLENGE REGULARLY IDENTIFY AS SOCIAL ENTERPRISES

-The Center for Social Impact’s founding director Rishi Moudgil sought to address the growing interest around social innovation and social entrepreneurship.
+Business Impact’s founding director Rishi Moudgil sought to address the growing interest around social innovation and social entrepreneurship.
 A number of new initiatives were piloted on campus to create broad and deep experiences for students to deliver social impact, including:

 - 2012: Social Impact Challenge – an all-campus engagement for collective problem-solving around a complex social issue.
 Partners included the City of Detroit, Detroit Future City, and Education Pioneers.